Léna Bühler: Lower formulae

 Bühler made her car racing debut in the 2020 F4 Spanish Championship with Drivex School.
-She starred in qualifying on occasion, most notably making the front row at the Circuito del Jarama, but could only manage a best race finish of 5th.
+She starred in qualifying on occasion, most notably making the front row at the Circuito del Jarama, but could only manage a best race finish of fifth.
 She scored 23 points and finished the season 15th in the standings, as the tenth-highest rookie.

 Formula Regional

+2021

 In February 2021 it was announced that Bühler would partner Hadrien David, Isack Hadjar and Zane Maloney at R-ace GP in the Formula Regional European Championship, as the first female entrant of the rebranded series.
 However, she injured her hand in a pre-season test and could not attend the opening round.
 After making her debut at the second round in Barcelona, Bühler endured a very difficult season, achieving a best finish of 20th and coming 38th in the standings, last of all the full-time drivers.
 She later admitted that she had struggled a lot physically as a result of the injury, stating that she "lacked a little strength, resistance over the duration of the races".

+2022

-Bühler remained with the team for the 2022 season, partnering David, Lorenzo Fluxá and Gabriel Bortoleto, while also racing part-time in the Asian Championship during the winter.
-Her performances improved immediately, as she finished all the races inside the top 20, with a best result of 12th at the final round in Abu Dhabi.
+Bühler remained with the team for the 2022 season, where she was entered into the first six races but was only classified in round one at Monaco.
+She also raced part-time in the Formula Regional Asian Championship during the winter, with a best result of 12th at the final round in Abu Dhabi.

 F1 Academy

 On 2 February 2023, Bühler was confirmed to be the first driver to compete in the newly launched all-female F1 Academy series, racing for ART Grand Prix in 2023.
+She also joined the Sauber Academy.
+She finished the season as the vice-champion, with 2 wins and 13 podiums.

+Return to Formula Regional

+Bühler returned to the Formula Regional European Championship for 2024 with ART Grand Prix.
+She scored her best finish of 22nd in race 2 at Paul Ricard.
+On September 4, Bühler announced she would not be competing in the final four rounds of the season.

+Formula E

+In November 2024, Bühler competed for Mahindra Racing in the 2024–25 Formula E pre-season women's test in Jarama.
+She was classified fifth in the test.